Pru West District

 Pru West District is one of the eleven districts in Bono East Region, Ghana.
-Originally it was formerly part of the then-larger Pru District on 18 February 2004, until the western part of the district was split off to create Pru West District on 15 March 2018; thus the remaining part has been renamed as Pru East District.
-The district assembly is located in the east central part of Bono East Region and has Prang as its capital town.
+Formerly part of the Pru District, on 15 March 2018 it was split off to form its own district, with the remaining area being formed into the Pru East District.
+The district assembly is located in the east central part of Bono East Region.
+The capital town is Prang.

 Boundaries

-The district is bounded on the north by the Pru East district, Sene West district to the east, Nkoranza South Municipal District and Atebubu-Amantin Municipal District to the south and Kintampo North Municipal District and Kintampo South District to the west.
+The district is bounded on the north-east by the Pru East district, the Sene West district to the east, the Nkoranza South Municipal District and the Atebubu-Amantin Municipal District to the south, the Kintampo North Municipal District to the north-west, and the Kintampo South District to the west.

 Settlements

-The ten most populated areas in the region include Prang the capital, Zabrama, Dama-Nkwanta, Abease, Komfourkrom, Beposo, Buipe, Aboa, Adabrase and Ajalaja.
+The ten most populated areas in the region include the capital town Prang, Zabrama, Dama-Nkwanta, Abease, Komfourkrom, Beposo, Buipe, Aboa, Adabrase and Ajalaja.
 There are 88 localities within the district.
 The district is also divided into the Prang Town Council, Abease Area Council and the Ajaraja/Beposo Area Council.